-The Rising Researcher program recognizes UMass Amherst undergraduate students who excel in research, scholarship and creative activity.
+The Rising Researcher program recognizes undergraduate students who excel in research, scholarship, and creative activity

 Classics major and Commonwealth Honors College Student Taylor Cassidy ’20 has taken on an ambitious honors thesis.
 She is investigating the existence of non-standard language use—gendered language, kinship language, and other socially-stratified language types including that of slaves—in Greek and Latin comedies to shed light on how the voices of oppressed groups may have been represented in ancient societies.
 By analyzing linguistic registers (stylistic variations in language) in comedic texts, she seeks to find linguistic evidence for “ventriloquism” of these oppressed groups.

 “I’m taking an interdisciplinary approach to my research,” says Cassidy.
 Utilizing Greek and Latin plays, inscriptions, and prose for reference materials, she is incorporating modern and historical sociolinguistic research to synthesize data and establish whether the case can be made that comedic playwrights were portraying registers of language accurately or, for example, exaggerating particular features of language simply for laughs.